manasvityagi/IoT_Dashboard/Journal.md

 Both of these are handled by django test library, it creates the temporary database in case the test is related to models, and destroys it , when test is completed.

+##Entry 23

-     Started at :
+     Started at :  11:19 PM
-     Estimated Time:
+     Estimated Time: 45 mins
-     Finished at:
+     Finished at: 12:54 AM
      Remarks:

 ------